danyel-ii/cubixles_/docs/20-CONTRACTS/DEPLOYMENT_SEPOLIA.md

 - `mint` is payable.
 - Mint price is dynamic and derived from $LESS totalSupply (base `0.0015 ETH` with a 1.0–2.0 factor), rounded up to the nearest `0.0001 ETH`.
 - TokenId is deterministic from `msg.sender`, `salt`, and `refsHash` (previewable via `previewTokenId`).
-- Mint pays the owner directly and refunds any excess.
+- Mint pays the RoyaltySplitter and refunds any excess.
-- If the owner transfer fails, the mint reverts (no partial transfers).
+- If the payout transfer fails, the mint reverts (no partial transfers).

 ## Gating Rules